dbatten5/phylm/docs/tools.md

 # TMDB

-`phylm` also provides tools to interact with [The Movie Database](https://www.themoviedb.org/) (TMDb).
+`phylm` also provides tools to interact with [The Movie Database](https://www.themoviedb.org/) (_TMDb_).

 !!! info ""
-    To use TMDB tools you'll need to sign up for an API key, instructions [here](https://developers.themoviedb.org/3).
+    To use _TMDb_ tools you'll need to sign up for an API key, instructions [here](https://developers.themoviedb.org/3).
     Once you have your key, export it as an env var called `TMDB_API_KEY` so that it's available to use in these tools.
 You also have the option of passing in the key as an argument to each function.

 ## Search movies

-For a given movie title query you can return a list of search results from `TMDb` through `search_tmdb_movies`.
+For a given movie title query you can return a list of search results from _TMDb_ through `search_tmdb_movies`.
 Note that this search performs a lot quicker than the `imdb` `search_movies`.